-There are companies that specialize in turnkey real estate all around the country.
+There are companies that specialize in turnkey real estate investments all around the country.
 I have found that the greatest concentration of properties seems to be in Midwestern and Southeastern cities, such as Indianapolis, Memphis, Birmingham and Kansas City — all markets in which Roofstock has properties for sale.

-The two types of turnkey companies
+The two types of companies with turnkey properties

 I chose to buy turnkey properties because I live very far from the markets in which I wanted to invest.
 I was brand new to real estate investing, so it was important for me purchase properties that were going to be low maintenance and immediately rent-ready.
 My purchases with both Roofstock and the traditional turnkey company worked out well, so I wanted to share the two types of experiences I’ve had.